 What Does this Mean for Note Buyers?

 Probably very little, long term.
 People still need mortgages, and “sell mortgage note” is still being searched in Google.
-That said, there may be a small surge in people looking for seller-financed mortgages, which could mean a similar surge in owners carrying back paper and looking to sell in a few years.
+That said, there may be a small surge in people looking for seller-financed mortgages, which could mean a similar surge in owners carrying back paper and looking for selling real estate notes in a few years.

 At the moment, the real effects of this are going ot be felt by consumers who are now having to freeze credit and really watch their scores to ensure nothing is out of the ordinary.
 The Equifax hack cold hang over the heads of consumers for years to come, and that may have an impact on the market.
 People who are fighting to rebuild stolen credit are unlikely to buy a home.